 Figure 1: Overview of research topics addressed in Savai group

 For the past several years, the Savai Lab is interested in several aspects of lung cancer, especially in the characterization of immune/inflammatory/mesenchymal cells in the tumor microenvironment and delineating the roles of monocytes/macrophages, fibrocytes/fibroblasts, and T cell subpopulations in lung cancer progression and metastasis.
-To investigate the above, Savai Lab established several lung tumor mouse models (KRas, KRas/p53, and cRaf transgenic lung tumor models as well as primary and metastatic lung tumor models) and developed small animal lung tumor imaging techniques (micro-computed tomography and flat-panel volumetric computed tomography) to detect and monitor lung tumor growth and vascularization.
+To investigate the above, the Savai Lab established several lung tumor mouse models (KRas, KRas/p53, and cRaf transgenic lung tumor models as well as primary and metastatic lung tumor models) and developed small animal lung tumor imaging techniques (micro-computed tomography and flat-panel volumetric computed tomography) to detect and monitor lung tumor growth and vascularization.
 Based on preliminary data of genome-wide profiling of human and mouse microenvironmental cells, the Professorship for Lung Microenvironmental Niche in Cancerogenesis focuses on the following major objectives:

 Prof. Dr. Rajkumar Savai